Election 2020: National names Emma Mellow as Auckland Central replacement for Nikki Kaye

 Meanwhile, at the start of the month it was revealed the party failed to follow its own rules around its selection process for choosing new candidates for seats.

-The decision to short-list two candidates, Samarakone and Emma Mellow, provoked complaints from MPs and party members, party sources told the Herald.
+The decision to short-list two candidates, Samarakone and Mellow, provoked complaints from MPs and party members, party sources told the Herald.

-Sri Lankan-born Samarakone is the founding CEO of ICE (Inspire, Create, Engage), which connects new graduates with organisations.
+Sri Lankan-born Samarakone is the founding chief executive of ICE (Inspire, Create, Engage), which connects new graduates with organisations.

 She stood unsuccessfully for the North Shore and Takanini electorates before being selected as the candidate for the Labour stronghold of Manurewa.